ProtoconNet/mitum-py-util/README.md

 ### Generate Update-Documents

-To create a __create-documents__ operation, you must prepare the following:
+To create a __update-documents__ operation, you must prepare the following:

 * currency id for fees
 * document